mishantrop/lifesdl/README.md

 # About #
 C++ implementation of Conway's Game of Life with SDL.
-Also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+I developed this game in 2012.